A Juneteenth album captures the rhythm of life

 “Ida B. Wells is someone who I found extremely inspirational to my life once I read her autobiography, Crusade for Justice,” Owens explained.
 “I was so inspired, and in jazz, and in society in general, women's stories are often untold.
 She's one of our unsung heroes.
 She is one of the founders of the NAACP.
 She was one of the leading journalists for writing pamphlets and newsletters and articles concerning lynchings concerning everything happening in the Black community.
 She was also a very important part in the suffrage movement.”

-“Jason Nolan from Jazz at Lincoln Center, as well as Wynton Marsalis, contacted me to write a piece,” she recalled.
+“Jason Olaine, from Jazz at Lincoln Center, as well as Wynton Marsalis contacted me to write a piece,” she recalled.
 “They said, ‘Have you ever written for a big band or large orchestras?’
 And I said, ‘Yes, but it's been some years.
 But I can do it, of course.’
-And, this was my first original big band orchestra piece, so it was a task to get it done, but it was something that I knew I could do and knew I should do, especially as a female composer.
-It was such an honor as a black woman as well, to honor another black woman in history.”
+And this was my first original big band orchestra piece, so it was a task to get it done, but it was something that I knew I could do and knew I should do, especially as a female composer.
+It was such an honor as a Black woman, as well, to honor another Black woman in history.”

 After the Jazz at Lincoln Center premiere, “Ida’s Crusade” has subsequently been performed at Carnegie Hall and in Chicago.